Fritzl case: Captivity

 Over the next 24 years, Fritzl entered the hidden chamber almost every day, for a minimum of three times a week, bringing food and other supplies, and repeatedly raping Elisabeth.
 She gave birth to seven children during her captivity.
 One child died shortly after birth.
 Three—Lisa, Monika, and Alexander—were removed from the chamber as infants to live with Fritzl and his wife, who were approved by local social services authorities as their foster parents.
 Officials said that Fritzl "very plausibly" explained how three of his infant grandchildren had appeared on his doorstep.
 The family received regular visits from social workers, who saw and heard nothing to arouse their suspicions.

 Following the fourth child's birth in 1994, Fritzl allowed the enlargement of the chamber, from 35 to 55 m2, putting Elisabeth and her children to work digging out soil with their bare hands for years.
-The captives had a television, a radio and a videocassette player.
-Food could be stored in a refrigerator and cooked or heated on hot plates.
+The captives had television, radio and a videotape player.
+Food could be stored in a refrigerator and cooked or heated on a hot plate.
 Elisabeth taught the children to read and write.
 At times, Fritzl would punish the family by shutting off their lights or refusing to deliver food for days at a time.
 He told Elisabeth and the three children who remained, Kerstin, Stefan and Felix, that they would be gassed if they tried to escape.
 Investigators concluded that this was an empty threat to frighten the victims; there was no gas supply to the basement.
 Fritzl also told them that they would be electrocuted if they tried to meddle with the cellar door.